Getting kids to school can be hard: They miss the bus. Their families are evicted. They have dentist appointments.

 Some days it’s trivial issues that keep kids home.
 Other times it’s steeper challenges.
 But a growing body of research shows that when students are chronically absent from school, they are much more likely to face problems with everything from learning to read to graduating high school.
 That’s why Indianapolis Public Schools is investing in a new program aimed at boosting attendance at schools across the district.

 School districts across the country are paying extra attention to improving attendance and reducing chronic absenteeism in recent years.
-Indiana is one of many states that now requires schools to track chronic absence, and districts from Grand Rapids, Mich. to Milwaukee are tackling the challenge of tracking and reducing absences.
+Indiana is one of many states that now requires schools to track chronic absence, and districts from Grand Rapids, Michigan, to Milwaukee are tackling the challenge of tracking and reducing absences.

 In Indianapolis, the effort started in 2015-2016, and it ranges from rewards for kids who have perfect attendance to targeted help for students who miss 18 days of school or more.
 It’s being rolled out with the help of eight new graduation counselors, who are tasked with making sure struggling students don’t fall through the cracks.